automl/pynisher/README.md

 # The wall time in seconds to limit the process to
 wall_time: int | None = None

+# Whether to throw any errors that occured in the subprocess to silently
+# throw them away.
+If `True` and an Error was raised, `None` will be returned.
+# The errors raised in the subprocess will be the same type that are raised in
+# the controlling process.
+The exception to this are MemoryErrors which occur
+# in the subprocess, we convert these to MemoryLimitException.
+raise: bool = True

 # This is some extra time added to the CPU time limit to enable proper cleanup
 grace_period: int = 1